agbrs/agb/book/src/pong/02_the_gba_struct.md

 # The importance of the Gba struct

+The [Gba singleton struct](https://docs.rs/agb/latest/agb/struct.Gba.html) is a crucial part of agb game development.
-Almost all interaction with the Game Boy Advance's hardware goes through the [Gba singleton struct](https://docs.rs/agb/latest/agb/struct.Gba.html).
+It is used for almost all interactions with the Game Boy Advance's hardware, such as graphics rendering, timer access and audio playback.

-You should not create the Gba struct yourself, instead having it be passed into your main function.
+You should not create the Gba struct yourself.
+Instead, it is passed to your main function as an owned reference.

-The Gba struct is used to take advantage of rust's borrow checker, and lean on it to ensure that access to the Game Boy Advance hardware is done 'sensibly'.
-You won't have to worry about 2 bits of your code modifying data in the wrong way!
+This allows rust's borrow checker to ensure that access to the Game Boy Advance hardware is done in a safe and sensible manner, preventing two bits of your code from modifying data in the wrong way.

 # How all agb games start

+To use the Gba struct in your agb game, you'll need to create a function (normally called `main`) which takes an owned reference to the Gba instance.
+The recommended way to do this is by using the `#[agb::entry]` attribute macro provided by the `agb` crate.

 Replace the content of the `main` function with the following: